N-Evers/cellardoorcounseling/README.md

 Form submisison rate limits are set up in order to prevent spam from bots.

-Validation is used to make sure the clients emails are submitted in the proper format to for communication back and fourth.
+Validation is used to make sure the clients emails are submitted in the proper format for communication back and fourth.

 The link to the live website is: https://cellardoorcounseling.org/